 "Hey!
 This is my grandmother's jaw and I happen to like it.
 Besides, I can still bite just fine.
 You need a demonstration?"

 Derek closed the book he was reading and laid it in his lap.
-Charles Dickens would just have to wait.
-The living room had previously been very quiet and perfect for reading but the arrival of Scott and Cora quickly disrupted that.
+Charles Dickens would have to wait.
+The living room had previously been quiet and perfect for reading but the arrival of Scott and Cora had quickly disrupted that.

 Scott was scowling as he came in and slammed the door behind him.
 He growled and kicked Cora's sweatshirt, sending it flying in the direction of the kitchen.
 He turned and advanced on Derek, annoyance written plainly on his face.
 He dropped his motorcycle helmet and jacket in a chair on his way across the room.

 "What the hell is wrong with your sister?" he asked, flopping down in the middle of the couch next to Derek.
-He moved to prop his feet up on the broken coffee table only to see that it was no longer there.
-"And where did the table go?" he asked with a gesture toward the empty living room floor.
+He started to prop his feet up on the broken coffee table only to see that it was no longer there.
+"And where did the table go?"
+He gestured toward the empty living room floor.

 Derek shrugged.
 "I can't even begin to tell you what's wrong with Cora," he answered.
 "And I took the table out to the garage for your mother."